Developing Great Leaders

 Profiles of Leadership

-When organizations talk about developing leaders, they typically frame their discussions along three generally accepted levels:
+When organisations talk about developing leaders, they typically frame their discussions along three generally accepted levels:

 - First-level leaders—Managers and supervisors of individual contributors

 - Mid-level leaders—Managers of departments or functions, managers of managers

 - Executive leaders—Executives responsible for the overall leadership and culture of the organisation